-Liberty General Insurance Introduces 'Pay for the Distance'- an Innovative Feature for Low Mileage Drivers
+Liberty General Insurance introduces 'Pay for the Distance'- an innovative feature for low mileage drivers

-All these bundled features will be offered only to customers purchasing the policy directly from the Company through its online channel.

-Speaking on the development, Mr. Roopam Asthana, CEO & Whole Time Director, Liberty General Insurance Ltd. said, “LGI has always been at the forefront of innovating new products and features for its customers.
-‘Pay for the Distance’, along with the host of new features will certainly find a lot of takers and make car insurance cost effective for those who do not use their vehicles as much.
-Further, this will give lower mileage drivers more transparency and control over their auto insurance.”
+"LGI has always been at the forefront of innovating new products and features for its customers.
+'Pay for the Distance', along with the host of new features will certainly find a lot of takers and make car insurance cost-effective for those who do not use their vehicles as much.
+Further, this will give lower mileage drivers more transparency and control over their auto insurance," said Roopam Asthana, CEO and Whole Time Director, Liberty General Insurance Ltd., speaking on the development.
+This story is provided by BusinessWire India.
+ANI will not be responsible in any way for the content of this article.
+(ANI/BusinessWire India)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)